How to Cut Concrete

 Photo 7: Clean cuts through solid concrete

 This wet-cutting, track-guided saw can cut cleanly and completely through 12-in. solid-poured walls.
 The cost for hiring a pro to cut this egress window opening runs roughly $100 or more per hour, and the job will take three to four hours.
+Don’t forget to check out these concrete grinding tips.

 - Don’t force a blade into a cut.
 Let the weight of the saw and the blade do the cutting.